yusufozturk/panther/docs/gitbook/README.md

 Panther is a powerful, open-source, cloud-native SIEM designed to be:

+- **Scalable:** Built on serverless technologies for cost and operational efficiency at scale
+- **Fast**: Near real-time rules analysis, alerting, and remediation
 - **Flexible:** Python-based detections and alerting support for PagerDuty, Slack, MS Teams, and more
-- **Scalable:** Built on serverless technologies for cost and operational efficiency at scale
-- **Fast**: Near real-time rules analysis, alerting, and automatic remediation
-- **Integrated:** Analyze both security logs and cloud resources for total visibility
+- **Integrated:** Reduce the amount of tools needed to run your security team
-- **Automated:** Fast and simple deployments with AWS CloudFormation
+- **Automated:** Stop threat hunting manually and quickly deploy with infrastructure as code
 - **Secure:** Least-privilege and encrypted infrastructure that you control

 Panther's use-cases include: